MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 Users expect to grab and drag the upper region of a window.
 To accommodate the expectation, declare specific parts of the web content as draggable.
 To specify an element is draggable, use the webkit proprietary `-webkit-app-region` CSS property.
 The CSS working group continues efforts to standardize the `app-region` property.

-To preview this feature in Microsoft Edge for desktop OSs, navigate to [Turn on experimental features](#turn-on-experimental-features) and navigate to **Desktop PWA Window Controls Overlay**.
+To preview this feature in Microsoft Edge for Windows 10, navigate to [Turn on experimental features](#turn-on-experimental-features) and navigate to **Desktop PWA Window Controls Overlay**.

 ### Custom title bar example